 Introduction

-provides a warning sign of an illness or injury.
+provides a warning sign of illness or injury.
 However, once the warning sign

 is recognized, pain should be treated and managed.
-Untreated, or inadequately managed
+Inadequate pain management can have serious

 Because pain is identified primarily by self-report,